Please ensure Javascript is enabled for purposes of website accessibility

 2-electrical-vehicles-plugged-in-1024x683.png

-A year ago, my wife and I bought our first hybrid car.
+About 18 months ago, my wife and I bought our first hybrid car.
 In spirit, we wanted to go fully electric – penance for the previous decade spent driving a gas-guzzling Toyota 4Runner – but in the end, a hybrid was a more practical compromise for navigating Vermont’s harsh winters.
 So, we bought a Volkswagen XC90 Recharge, a plug-in you can charge in your normal garage outlet overnight that gives you 30 miles of battery power in the winter and 40 in the summer – perfect for my wife’s 22-mile commute to her job five days a week (yes, it’s technically “her” car… sigh).

 Sure, our home electric bills are higher due to all the overnight charging – powering up a car uses quite a bit of electricity, as it turns out – but that’s more than offset by the fact that we very rarely have to buy gas, at least for that car (my humble 2017 Subaru Outback is another story…).
 We couldn’t be happier with our new Volkswagen, and deciding to buy a hybrid was the best of both worlds.